On periodic families in the stable stems of height two: Detecting new -periodic families in stable stems

 and $x=\nu\kappabar$.
 In this case, we have $d_5$-differentials $d_5(\pm(4k+1)\Delta) = \nu\kappabar$ for all integers $k$ by \cite[Pr.6.19]{smfcomputation}.
 These are all possible differentials witnessing $\nu\kappabar$ as a $d_5$-boundary, up to a sign.
 Lifting these elements to $\TMF_\BP/\tau^4$ as in \cite[Not.6.18]{smfcomputation}, we see that $(q-p)(\Delta)$ is nonzero courtesy of \Cref{pr:injectivityofpandq}.
 In particular, $\nu\kappabar$ is not a $d_5$-boundary in $\sigma(\J_0(3)_\BP)$ by \Cref{cor:synthetichurewiczimpractice}.
 The class $\nu\kappabar$ lives in $\pi_{23,5}\J_0(3)_\BP$ and $\pi_{n,f}\J_0(3)_\BP/\tau$ vanishes for $f\leq -1$ by \Cref{lm:nothingbelowzero}, so $\tau$-inverts to a nonzero class of the same name in the Hurewicz image of $\J_0(3)$ by \Cref{cor:synthetichurewiczimpractice}.
 Moreover, the $2$-extension $4\nu = \tau^2 \eta^3$, see \cite[Lm.6.16]{smfcomputation}, shows that $\eta^3\kappabar$ lies in the Hurewicz image of $\J_0(3)$ too, and that $\nu\kappabar$ has order $8$.
 This argument works equally as well for all elements in the $v_2^{32}$-periodic family generated by $\nu\kappabar$.

 Every other family in \Cref{tab:classes} with a $\checkmark$ in the $\J_0(3)$-column lies in the Hurewicz image of $\J_0(3)$ by the same argument.
 To summarise these, we have the following table indicating the necessary differentials; references to all of these differentials can be found on their appropriate pages in \cite[\textsection6]{smfcomputation}.
-We only need check one generator in each degree, as other generators in higher filtration are connected by $2$-extensions via $\tau^2 \eta^3 = 4\nu^2$ in the $\Sph$.
+We only need check one generator in each degree, as other generators in higher or lower filtration are connected by extensions, such as $\tau^2 \eta^3 = 4\nu^2$ in $\pi_{3,1}\TMF_\BP$ or $\nu[\eta\kappabar\Delta] = \tau^4 \eps\kappabar^2$ in $\pi_{48,6}\TMF_\BP$, all of which are displayed in \cite{bauer} or \cite{konter}, and proven in either \cite{bauer} or \cite{smfcomputation}.

 The target of each of these differentials vanishes under $q-p$ as they all lie in the synthetic Hurewicz image of $\TMF_\BP$ or $\tau^2$ is an isomorphism into this synthetic Hurewicz image.
 Moreover, by \Cref{pr:injectivityofpandq} and inspection of $\sigma(\TMF_0(3)_\BP)$, so the ANSS for $\TMF_0(3)$, we see that the sources of all of these differentials have nonzero image under $q-p$.
 Note that the degree of each $d_r$-differential is either equal to the AN-filtration of its target, or at most smaller by 2.
 In particular, not only do these families lift to elements in $\sigma(\J_0(3)_\BP)$ which are not $d_r$-boundaries, but using \Cref{lm:checkboard,lm:nothingbelowzero,lm:filtrationzero}, they are all permanent cycles, hence represent classes in the classical Hurewicz image of $\J_0(3)$.
 This finishes the proof. \end{proof}